20 Popular Activities That Have Become Too Expensive

 Photography

-Frequent product upgrades and the rise of content creation have made photography an expensive hobby.
-While smartphone cameras have improved, those serious about photography still find themselves spending thousands just to keep up.
+Frequent product upgrades and the rise of content creation have made photography an undeniably expensive activity.
+Even with smartphones improving, serious photography still falls into the most expensive activities people pick up.

 Amateur Sports Leagues